photo-cli/photo-cli/CONTRIBUTING.md

 ## Bug Report

-If you find any bug, please [create an issue on the this repository](https://github.com/photo-cli/photo-cli/issues/new) to make it better for every user.
+If you find any bug, please [create an issue on this repository](https://github.com/photo-cli/photo-cli/issues/new) to make it better for every user.

 ## Discuss